bhisaac/5eFP/5eFP-SRD.md

 >> - Your game statistics are replaced by the statistics of the wild shape form, but you retain your alignment, personality, and INT, WIS, and CHA.
 You also retain all of your proficiencies, in addition to gaining those of the creature.
 If the creature has the same proficiency as you and the bonus in its stat block is higher than yours, use the creature’s bonus instead of yours.
 If the creature has any legendary or lair actions, you can’t use them.
 >> - When you transform, you assume the wild shape form's MAX wounds.
 When you revert to your normal form, you return all wound cards you set aside before you transformed.
 However, if you revert because your wild shape form gained maximum wounds, any excess wounds carry over to your normal form.
 For example, if you take 2 damage in a wild shape form and have room for only 1 wound, you revert and take 1 damage.
 As long as the excess damage doesn’t cause you to reach your maximum wounds, you aren’t knocked unconscious.
 >> - You can’t cast spells, and your ability to speak or take any action that requires hands is limited to the capabilities of your wild shape form.
 Transforming doesn’t break your concentration on a spell you’ve already cast, however, or prevent you from taking actions that are part of a spell, such as call lightning, that you’ve already cast.
 You may cast spells, speak, and take normal actions while in astral form.
 >> - You retain the benefit of any features from your class, race, or other source and can use them if the new form is physically capable of doing so.
-However, you can’t use any of your special senses, such as darkvision, unless your new form also has that sense.
+However, you can’t use any of your special senses, such as truesight, unless your new form also has that sense.
 >> - You choose whether your equipment falls to the ground in your space, merges into your new form, or is worn by it.
 Worn equipment functions as normal, but the GM decides whether it is practical for the new form to wear a piece of equipment, based on the creature’s shape and size.
 Your equipment doesn’t change size or shape to match the new form, and any equipment that the new form can’t wear must either fall to the ground or merge with it.
 Equipment that merges with the form has no effect until you leave the form.
 >
 > #### Druid Circle